 Her favorite thing about DSGW is how supportive the firm is of her both personally and professionally.

-Chris actively participates in every step of the design process, contributing his well-rounded skills whenever he can.
-Refusing to commit to just one specialty, Chris brings an understanding of Revit and Lumion, hand-drawing, renderings and overall coordination to his work.
-No matter what Chris is working on, he’s not happy until his clients are.
+Chris actively participates in every step of the design process, contributing his well-rounded skills whenever and wherever he can.
+Refusing to commit to just one specialty, Chris brings an understanding of Revit and Lumion, hand-drawing, renderings, and overall coordination to his work.
+He’s committed to delivering client-focused designs by listening, not dictating.
+He works hard to understand the needs of the project before translating them into a well-functioning, creative and aesthetically focused building.
+No matter what Chris is working on, he is not happy until his clients are.

 Fun Facts about Chris